madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 ?- academicAncestor("David Wheeler", "Mistral Contrastin").
 ```

-The first one says "is there an academic ancestarial connection between Robin
+The first one says "is there an academic ancestorial connection between Robin
 Milner and I and if so who?".
 The second one says "is Alan Turing my academic
 ancestor?" and the third one is the same question but for David Wheeler.